ibrahim-999/laravel-vue/README.md

 - php artisan serve
 - and finally observe the task

--- i have use laravel-api and vue3, a new tech vue composition way to develop this project and if there are any questions i'm looking forward for them
+-- i have used laravel-api and vue3, a new tech vue composition way to develop this project and if there are any questions i'm looking forward for them